AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 1. If you are ready to publish the translated text, click **[!UICONTROL Finalize]**.

 ## Review your translation project {#review-translation-project}

+>[!CONTEXTUALHELP]
+>id="ajo_multi_review_project"
+>title="Review your translation project"
+>abstract="Once your chosen translation provider has completed the translation, you can review the results directly within Journey Optimizer.
+This allows you to assess the accuracy and quality of the translation, ensuring that it aligns with your expectations and project requirements before finalizing it."

+>[!CONTEXTUALHELP]
+>id="ajo_multi_preview_project"
+>title="Preview your translation project"
+>abstract="The Preview window allows you to view how your translated content appears in each language.
+This feature helps you examine the rendering and ensure that the content is displayed correctly and effectively across all selected languages."

 If you selected the **[!UICONTROL Enable review worflow]** in your **[!UICONTROL Translation project]**, you can review the translation directly in Journey Optimizer after completion by your selected Translation provider.